JeanLescutMuller/vm-ds-stack-bootstrap/README.md

 # Data Science stack server
-This set of "bootstrap" scripts are designed to automatically install on a raw server the necessary stack (set of services) necessary for a Data Scientist to work (or at least me)
+This set of "bootstrap" scripts are designed to automatically install (on a raw, naked server) the necessary stack (set of services) necessary for a Data Scientist to work (or at least me !)
-All the IDE are cloud-based and are :
+All the IDE are cloud-based.
+This stack is :

 - Some basics Unix tool & helpers
 - Nginx